 Merging Problems for Women Leaders and Publishers

-Four years in, it’s clear that there is a growing audience for news about women’s philanthropy, and ideas and strategies centered on gender equality, diversity and inclusion, and systems change.
+Five years in, it’s clear that there is a growing audience for news about women’s philanthropy, and ideas and strategies centered on gender equality, diversity and inclusion, and systems change.
 But the path to making this platform into a sustainable small business, or even a partially subsidized non-profit, is unclear.
-Throw Covid on top of that, and it’s like a wet blanket on a dying fire.
+Throw COVID on top of that, and it’s like a wet blanket on a dying fire.

 One potential merger partner told me they had a hard enough time staying on top of the work they had, and they couldn’t afford to take on any more of the updating and technical headaches of merging and running another platform.
-Most other potential merger partners have not responded much.
-Am I really that poor of a salesperson, with the materials I’ve created for merging, or is the product I have created with Philanthropy Women just not valued by the world?
+Another potential merger partner said they would love to provide more media on feminist giving, but they have no confidence that there is a big enough donor base to support this topic of journalism.

 I have said it before and I’ll say it again.
 The world will start actually changing when we start valuing women’s leadership correctly.
 It all comes back to recognizing women’s work and not trying to get something for nothing.
 One thing I’ve vowed to do is stop subsidizing the cheap and sexist practices of the patriarchy that affect me directly.
 I hope you’ll join me in fighting to protect the value of yourself as a (fill in your occupation) and do your part to create a world where women’s leadership has market value.

 Last I heard, large, powerful publishers like Forbes still don’t pay most of their gender equality freelance writers at all.
 The women who write all those columns on gender equality philanthropy for Forbes, many of which are on the same subjects we’ve just covered, get zero dollars for their work.
 They’re expected to live off the prestige and exposure.
 That is the world we live in.
 Not a world where women’s ideas, women’s work, and women’s leadership are valued.